Deducteam/hol2dk/NOTES.md

 but sharing increases generation time significantly

-GRASSMANN_PLUCKER_4.lp can be generated in 116 minutes
+with split and -j32, hol.lp is generated in 42s instead of 32s (+31%)

-hol.lp is generated in 7m17s instead of 4m7s (+77%)
+in singly-threaded mode, hol.lp is generated in 5m56s instead of 4m7s (+44%)

-with split and -j32, hol.lp is generated in 48s instead of 32s (+50%)
+however GRASSMANN_PLUCKER_4.lp can now be generated in 397 minutes

 ## 11/01/24